Vishwam36/Dev/README.md

 ## Software Engineering project 4th Sem
 ### Project is to create plugin for chrome to monitor web activities
+### How to install and use the extension is being written in "UserManual.pdf" file.
 ### Thank You for visiting!